LauLand/MOO-DrugDesign/README.md

 1. Open the notebook.
 2. In the **Configuration** cell, provide the paths to the .csv generated at the end of the REINVENT run.
 3. Run all cells.
-4. A plot comparing the Pareto fronts and a CSV with evaluation metrics will be saved in `results/`.
+4. Plots comparing Pareto fronts and evaluation metrics will be displayed in the notebook.

 ### Step 3: `03_downstream_filtering.ipynb`